mikkelsvartveit/thesis/masterproject/text/content/03-methodology.md

 #### Hyperparameters

-Unless specified otherwise, we will use the training hyperparameters specified in \autoref{table:hyperparameters} for our experiments.
+Unless specified otherwise, we use the training hyperparameters specified in \autoref{table:hyperparameters} for our experiments.

 Table: Hyperparameter selection \label{table:hyperparameters}